New Editing Enzymes for RNA

 DNA is made up of bases that pair together, A, T, C and G to make the double helix we are all familiar with.
 This helix unzips to make RNA, which then exits the nucleus and enters the ribosome where proteins are manufactured.
 The bases in the DNA and RNA should be exactly the same.

-Occasionally however the RNA has a mistake in and the bases don’t match up exactly.
+Occasionally however the RNA has a mistake in it and the bases don’t match up exactly.
 Nature has come up with a solution for this kind of mistake.
 All of us have an enzyme in our cells called ADAR that acts as an editor, looking for and correcting mistakes in RNA.
 This process is called RNA editing.

 The Mandel lab has already successfully edited and corrected the RNA in brain cells in Rett mice to successfully generate normal MeCP2 protein.
 They are now administering the RNA editing treatment to Rett mice to see if their symptoms are alleviated.